ZhengZhang008/data_structures_and_algorithms_in_python/README.md

 - The process of solving problems with computers is divided into two stages: the developer of the programme develops a programme for the problem to be solved, and the user runs the programme to deal with specific instances of the problem and perform specific calculations.
 #### 1.1.1 Process of programme development
 - Programming is the working process of getting a programme that can solve a problem in the end, based on the problem faced.
-- Analysis phase -> Coding phase -> Check testing phase -> Testing/debugging phase
+- Analysis phase -> Coding phase -> Check testing phase -> Testing/debugging phase.